heli-toon/downloadsorter/README.md

 # Downloads Sorter

 A simple script to sort files in your downloads folder by category.
-This script run on Windows, Linux & MacOS
+This script runs on Windows, Linux & MacOS
 ## Run Locally

-All libraries used in this project are in-built into python
+All libraries used in this project are built-into python already

 Clone the project